-Indeed, during the proceedings of this case MPM has not provided evidence of any agency agreement between CWM and Inter-Alliance nor between CWM and Trafalgar.

-In the reply that MPM sent to the Complainant in respect of his formal complaint, MPM itself explained that:
+Indeed, during the proceedings of this case MPM has not provided evidence of any agency agreement between CWM and GlobalNet nor between CWM and Trafalgar.
+In the reply that MPM sent to the Complainant in respect of her formal complaint, MPM itself explained that:

-'Momentum in its capacity as Trustee and RSA, in exercising its duty to you ensured: The full details of the Scheme, including all parties' roles and responsibilities were clearly outlined to you in the literature provided ensuring no ambiguity (fn.
-38 Emphasis added by the Arbiter), including but not limited to the initial application form and T&C, the Scheme Particulars and Trust Deed and Rules'. (fn.
-39 Emphasis added by the Arbiter)
+'Momentum in its capacity as Trustee and RSA, in exercising its duty to you ensured: The full details of the Scheme, including all parties' roles and responsibilities were clearly outlined to you in the literature provided ensuring no ambiguity, (fn.
+41 Emphasis added by the Arbiter) including but not limited to the initial application form and T&C, the Scheme Particulars and Trust Deed and Rules'. (fn.
+42 Section 3, titled 'Overview of Momentum Controls in place in exercising a duty to all members' in MPM's reply to the complainant in relation to the complaint made in respect of the Momentum Malta Retirement Trust)